Ceremony to award Armand Soldera an honorary doctorate from the University of Montpellier

 Armand Soldera to receive honorary doctorate

-Professor Armand Soldera is Dean of the Faculty of Science and Director of the Laboratory of Molecular Physics and Chemistry at the University of Sherbrooke (Quebec, Canada).
-He specializes in the multi-scale simulation of complex "soft matter" systems.
-His first lecture, as Doctor Honoris Causa of the University of Montpellier, will be entitled "From atom to material: a metaphor for human society".
+Professor Armand Soldera is Dean of the Faculty of Science and Director of the Laboratory of Molecular Physicochemistry at the University of Sherbrooke (Quebec, Canada).
+He specializes in multi-scale simulation of complex systems related to "soft matter."
+His first lecture as Doctor Honoris Causa of the University of Montpellier will be entitled "From atoms to materials: a metaphor for human society."

 What does the title "Doctor Honoris Causa" represent?

-Created by decree on June 26, 1918, the origins of the honorary doctorate may date back to the 17th century.
-It is awarded to foreign personalities who highlight and reflect the values of the university through their contribution to the world of ideas, culture, the arts and sciences.
-Awarded at a solemn ceremony, this is the most eminent and prestigious academic title to be conferred by the university and scientific community.
+Created by decree on June 26, 1918, the origins of the honorary doctorate date back to the 17th century.
+It recognizes foreign figures who highlight and echo the values of the university through their contributions to the world of ideas, culture, arts, and sciences.
+Awarded during a formal ceremony, this academic title is the most distinguished and prestigious that can be conferred by the academic and scientific community.

 Practical information: